 2. Possibilities offered by the Information Communication Technologies (ICTs) and Democratization of Education

-Globally, there has been an evolution of more utilization of technology in the formal education system at all levels.
-Approximately from the middle of the 20th century to the first quarter of the 2020 calendar year, the pace of the inclusion of technology as a learning delivery has increased steadily but not intensely.
-Certainly, the ICTs and their application to distance education were gradually being adopted as a cost-effective means in response to the high demand for university and other types of tertiary education, both in developing and industrial countries.
-The programs of many eUniversities, for instance, comprise of a dual-mode in which distance learning is designed as a supplement to, or side-by-side with, the regular face-to face learning within classical, brick-and-mortar institutions.
-In addition, there has been an increasing number of single-mode programs of distance learning in open universities that operate entirely as virtual institutions.
+Globally, there has been a push to use technology in the formal education system at all levels.
+Approximately from the middle of the 20th century to the first quarter of the 2020 calendar year, the inclusion of technology as a learning delivery tool had been steadily increased but not forcefully.
+Certainly, ICTs and its application to education were gradually being incorporated in the education model as a cost-effective apparatus in response to the high demand for education including at the tertiary level, both in developing and industrial countries.
+Many eUniversity programs, comprise of a dual-mode in which distance learning is envisioned as a supplement to, or side-by-side with, the regular face-to face learning within classical brick-and-mortar institutions.
+In addition, there has been an increasing number of single-mode programs of distance learning in open and distance education institutions of higher learning that operate entirely as virtual portals.

 In the context of the ongoing debate of the re-organization of education using technology, democratization and equal access for all population segments anywhere is at the center.
-Democratization involves the process(es) of the “availability of education to as many as possible number of children and the right to upbringing, education and schooling to all citizens of a nation, without discrimination in terms of gender, language, religion, class and race” (Murati, 2015: 174); “…giving social justice and rendering equal treatment for achievement in education” (Madumere & Olisaemeka, 2011: 2).
+Democratization involves the process(es) of addressing the “availability of education to as many as possible number of children and the right to upbringing, education and schooling to all citizens of a nation, without discrimination in terms of gender, language, religion, class and race” (Murati, 2015: 174); “…giving social justice and rendering equal treatment for achievement in education” (Madumere & Olisaemeka, 2011: 2).

 3. Fundamental Issues of Academic Opportunities and Challenges with ICTs